GustonMari/ft_matrix/README.md

 ### TODO:
 - [ ] need to change the `__str__` of the matrix
 - [ ] make the functions in "Code constraints" ?
+- [ ] make a function called "from" ? ex00